servertastic/servertastic-api/api.md

-#Servertastic Reseller API Documentation - DEPRECATED
+#Servertastic API Documentation - DEPRECATED

 **This API is being deprecated.
 Please refer to our [APIv2 Documentation](/api2.md)**